If you’re a fitness freak, wouldn’t you want to know what will happen to your body if you skip sweating it out in the gym. Know why you should not.

 Stay away from exercise for more than 14 days and climbing stairs would seem like an uphill task to you.
 Skipping gym or exercise causes a drop in the maximum amount of oxygen your body can use.
 Your speed or strength may not change drastically but you may experience a sharp rise in your blood pressure and blood glucose levels.

-Some of you may notice decline after about 2 weeks of stopping working out, while it may take about four weeks for others to experience decline.
+Some of you may notice decline after about 2 weeks of stopping working out, while it may take about four weeks for others to experience a decline.

 Post 6 weeks, you’ll start to notice a physical change in yourself.
-As per a study published into the Journal of Strength and Conditioning Research, competitive swimmers who took a five-week break from their training experienced a 12% increase in their levels of body fat, and saw a boost in their body weight and waist circumference.
+As per a study published into the Journal of Strength and Conditioning Research, competitive swimmers who took a five-week break from their training experienced a 12% increase in their levels of body fat and saw a boost in their body weight and waist circumference.